Skip to Content

 Students who successfully complete this course should be able to:

-Generate maps depicting spatial patterns in health data and conduct appropriate statistical analysis to explore or describe the spatial clustering.
+Generate maps depicting spatial patterns in health data and conduct appropriate statistical analysis to explore or describe any spatial clustering.

-Generate graphs to describe temporal patterns and conduct appropriate statistical analysis to explore or describe the temporal clustering.
+Generate graphs and conduct appropriate statistical analyses to explore and describe temporal patterns of disease and production

 Generate hypotheses regarding disease risk given the observed spatial and/or temporal patterns.

-Effectively communicate their findings to researchers, veterinarians and policy makers.
+Effectively communicate their findings to researchers, veterinarians and key decision makers

-This is a new course that aims to provide practical skills that can be applied by professionals that work with data that has a spatial or temporal component.
-Course materials include a printed guide to your reading and assessment which integrates online learning activities such as discussions, quizzes, lessons, library searches, critical evaluation and exercises for self-assessment with reading materials and personal study tasks.
+This course aims to provide practical skills that can be applied by professionals that work with data that has spatial or temporal components.
+Course materials include a printed guide for your background reading with worked examples and exercises to aid learning.
+Assessment of this course integrates online learning activities such as discussions, quizzes, lessons, library searches, critical evaluation and exercises for self-assessment with reading materials and personal and group study tasks.

 Chris Compton is a veterinary epidemiologist with a broad background in clinical practice and research.
 He invested his early career into clinical practice in New Zealand, mainly with production animals and increasingly with dairy cattle.
-He worked as a research project manager with “Cognosco” in veterinary practice in the Waikato, and graduated with a Masters of Veterinary Studies (Epidemiology) in 2006 having gained additional skills needed for that role.
-He joined the EpiCentre in 2017 and graduated with a PhD on “The epidemiology of culling and mortality of New Zealand dairy cows” in 2018.
+He worked as a research project manager with “Cognosco” in veterinary practice in the Waikato, and graduated with a Masters of Veterinary Studies (Epidemiology) in 2006 with additional skills needed for that role.
+He joined the EpiCentre in 2017 on completion of his PhD on “The epidemiology of culling and mortality of New Zealand dairy cows”.

-In-depth part-time study spread over a double-semester - allow 10-15 hours per week
+In-depth part-time study spread over a single semester.
+Plan to allow 10-15 hours per week to pass the course, but highest grades may require more time commitment.

 Learning materials and facilities